lendkhoa/algorithm-py/designs/k_problems.md

 ```
 Time complexity: <br>
 O(n): The algorithm makes a single pass through the array with the right pointer moving from the beginning to the end of the array.
 The left pointer only moves to the right, and each element is processed at most twice (once by right and once by left).
-Hence, the overall time complexity is linear, or  𝑂 ( 𝑛 ) O(n), where  𝑛 n is the number of elements in the array. <br>
+Hence, the overall time complexity is linear, or O(n), where n is the number of elements in the array. <br>

-Space complexity: <br>
+Space complexity: O(1) <br>
-O(1)

 # All K nodes from target node
-⭐️ Because the structure of the node doesn't have a parent pointer, so we must figure out how to associate all nodes to the target node.
+⭐️ Because the structure of the node doesn't have a parent pointer, so we must figure out how to associate all nodes to the target node. <br>
-⭐️ Therefore, we need to connect all node and store them to a data structure
+⭐️ Therefore, we need to connect all node and store them to a data structure <br>

 ```python
 def distance_k(root: TreeNode, target: TreeNode, k: int):